 Strong research is the backbone of strong copy.
 Without it, there is nothing anchoring your words to the truth.
-But not all sources are created equal.
+This is something you have to be aware of when starting a blog.
+Not all sources are created equal.
 At best, disreputable sources indicate lazy journalism; at worst, they completely undermine the validity of your writing.

 In an age of ‘alternative facts’, when relying on a research source, it’s important to question its credibility: